 Another mistake to avoid is not taking advantage of automation for your digital product sales.
 Failing to automate certain processes can lead to much extra time and effort spent on delivering products, sending invoices, and following up with customers.
 Learn more about automating your Shopify store.

-Utilize automation tools and apps to streamline your workflow and easily handle tasks such as digital product delivery like the Downloadable Digital Assets Shopify app.
+Utilize automation tools and apps to streamline your workflow and easily handle tasks such as digital product delivery like the DDA Shopify app.

 8. Neglecting the text & media on your landing page